Fractal dimension versus process complexity: The space of small Turing machines

 Basically, the Strips Theorem boils down to the following.
 Let us consider a TM $\tau$ in $(n,2)$ space on input $x$ and suppose $\tau (x)$ is a terminating computation.
 If we number the cells on the tape by their distance to the edge, let $i$ be largest cell-number that is visited in the computation of $\tau(x)$.
 Clearly, any tape input that is equal to $x$ on the first $i$ cells but possibly different on the cells beyond $i$, will perform exactly the same computation and in this sense in is input-independent.

-We have chosen our input-output convention in such a way as to prevent the Strips-Theorem.
+We have chosen our input-output convention in such a way to prevent the Strips-Theorem.
 There are two undesirable side effects of our coding.
 Firstly, it is clear that any TM that runs in less than linear time, actually runs in constant time.
 Secondly, the thus defined functions are very fast growing if we were to represent the output in binary.
 In particular, the tape identity represents an exponentially fast growing numerical function in this way.

-A positive feature of our input convention is that the amount of symmetry present in the input coding facilitates various types of analysis and in particular automated function-completion seems to run more smoothly.
+A positive feature of our input convention is that the amount of symmetry present in the input coding facilitates various types of analysis and in particular automated function-completion seems to run more smoothly. {\bf Warning}: A clear drawback of our convention is that one tends to think of the $n$th input as the number $n$.
+In the context of this paper, this would not be good practice since it would, for example yield a linear primality test, factorization algorithm, etc.

 We shall here describe an alternative way of representing the input $a$ and denote the representation by $\rho(a)$.
 This representation $\rho(a)$ shall be such that it avoids the Strips Theorem yet does not intrinsically entail exponential growth of the tape identity and similar functions in case we would interpret our output configuration in binary.
 Although we do not use, nor explore the alternative input coding we find it worth mentioning here and hope that future investigations can take up the new coding.